microsoft/language-server-protocol/_specifications/specification-3-15.md

 _Response_:
 * result: `CompletionItem[]` \| `CompletionList` \| `null`.
 If a `CompletionItem[]` is provided it is interpreted to be complete.
 So it is the same as `{ isIncomplete: false, items }`

+TODO: How do partial results work with CompletionList?
+How is `isIncomplete` defined?

 ```typescript
 /**
  * Represents a collection of [completion items](#CompletionItem) to be presented